Last updated on February 8th, 2024

 Danny Boy is a song written by Frederic Weatherly in 1913 to the traditional Irish melody “Londonderry Air”.
-In this post, we’ll cover the guitar chords you can use for this song, sheet music for the melody including tabs, and also a finger style guitar arrangement.
+In this post, we’ll cover the guitar chords for this song, sheet music for the melody including tabs, and also a finger style guitar arrangement.

 How to read the guitar chord charts